ForModLabUHel/forClimate/README_mottiprebas.md

 	python mottiprebas.py -y 20 -d initmotti/prebasTest.txt -s mottistand/Stand.txt -t mottimodeltree/ModelTrees.txt -c prebascoeff/PrebasCoefficient.txt -x prebascoeff/PrebasCoefficient.xlsx

 >[!NOTE]
->The data file directories (initmotti, mottistand, mottimodeltree, prebascoeff) must exist before simulation.
+>The data file directories (*initmotti, mottistand, mottimodeltree, prebascoeff*) must exist before simulation.
+>Also the file the inital Motti file (in this case *prebasTest.txt') must exists and able to produce
+>the first *Stand.txt* and *ModelTrees.txt* files.

 The number 20 is the simulation time (years).
 The last growth step is from 15 to 20, i.e the growth step  is 5 by default.
 *prebasTest.txt* is used with the Motti initialization run (the file must exist with reasonable content).